-A semi-detached property located in the Falmouth estuary suffered a mine shaft cap failure during the storms of late 2014.
-The resultant hole in the garden was measured at approximately 10 metres in diameter and roughly the same depth.
-In the centre of the hole was the original shaft which continued down approximately 80m.
-As part of the failure, the terrace immediately adjacent to the property was lost into the void and many tons of garden also went into the hole.
+A semi-detached property located in the Falmouth estuary suffered a mineshaft cap failure during the storms of late 2014.
+The resultant hole in the garden was measured at approximately 10m in diameter and roughly the same depth.
+In the centre of the hole was the original shaft which continued downwards for approximately 80m.
+As part of the failure, the terrace immediately adjacent to the property was lost into the void and many tonnes of garden also went into the hole.

-We met with the client over a weekend to review the damage and it was immediately apparent that storm drainage serving the property and the neighbours had been discharging into the void over many years and had contributed towards the failure.
+We met with the client over a weekend to review the damage and it was immediately apparent that storm drainage serving the property and neighbouring properties had been discharging into the void over many years and had contributed to the failure.

 The Optera Solution

-Once the concrete was poured and the plug created, we built a thrust block retaining wall, protecting the house foundations from the eventuality of any future failure and filled the rest of the void with Filcor 40 high density PU blocks which was the most effective way of bringing the void to the surface.
-The entire area was blinded with impermeable membrane and land drainage installed to prevent any future risk of inundation.
+Once the concrete was poured and the plug created, we built a retaining wall to protect the house’s foundations from the eventuality of any future failure, and filled the rest of the void with a lightweight fill, which was the most effective way of bringing the void to the surface.
+The entire area was covered with impermeable membrane and land drainage was installed to prevent any future risk of inundation.
 The garden was landscaped and the terrace reinstated to bring the claim to a conclusion.

 It is commonplace in claims of this nature for a comprehensive site investigation to be undertaken by structural or geotechnical specialists.
 The client correctly identified that any extended investigation period would result in the increased risk of collapse to the house.
-Optera have installed a 200mm diameter pipe through the centre of the cap, allowing future investigations to be completed if required.
+With this in mind, Optera have installed a 200mm diameter pipe through the centre of the cap, allowing future investigations to be completed if required.

-Works were completed over an eight week period and avoided any damage to the property.
-Level monitoring continues to the property but no movement has been detected to date and none is anticipated.
+Works were completed over an eight-week period and level monitoring continues to the property but no movement has been detected to date and none is anticipated.
 With the very real risk of collapse of the main property, Optera’s intervention made potential savings to the client of £1.6 million.